Martin-Qvr/martin-qvr/README.md

 ### Hi there 👋

 - 👨‍🎓 Student at École Polytechnique and HEC Paris, specialized in Data Science.
+-  Worked in Finance and VC before turning to Data.
-- 🤔 Interested in all Machine Learning and Deep Learning
+- 🤔 Interested in all things Machine Learning and Deep Learning